 - Email: email@example.com

 Michel Ohmer is an ecophysiologist and disease ecologist who studies the impact of global change on host-pathogen interactions.
-She seeks to understand why some species and individuals are at a greater risk of disease than others and to use this information to predict population-level impacts.
+She seeks to understand why some species and individuals are at a greater risk of disease than others and use this information to predict population-level impacts.
 Michel’s research explores these questions using amphibians and a widespread fungal pathogen, Batrachochytrium dendrobatidis (Bd), to better understand how the host-pathogen relationship is shaped by host physiology, and how environmental change can alter this relationship.
-As a LEC fellow, Michel will work to future-proof reintroduction and translocation planning for amphibian populations in the face of disease and changing global conditions.
-In collaboration with Lauren Augustine (St. Louis Zoo), Kim Medley (Washington University), and Kasey Fowler-Finn (St. Louis University), Michel will measure local adaptation in thermal physiology across amphibian populations and use mechanistic modeling to predict refuges from disease in a changing climate.
+As a Living Earth Collaborative postdoctoral fellow, Michel will work to future-proof our predictions of the impacts of disease on amphibian populations in the face of changing global conditions.
+In collaboration with Lauren Augustine (St. Louis Zoo), Dr. Kim Medley (Washington University), and Drs.
+Kasey Fowler-Finn and Dan Warren (St. Louis University), Michel will combine measures of amphibian thermal physiology across populations with mechanistic modeling to predict refuges from disease in a changing climate.

 - Email: firstname.lastname@example.org